 - Some people with mental health conditions find that cannabis can help with certain symptoms.
 However, people taking medicine for anxiety or OCD could experience increased drowsiness when adding cannabis, while other medicines can cause the opposite effect.

 CBD is another cannabinoid compound found in cannabis, which doesn’t cause psychoactivity the way THC does.
 The main issue with combining CBD and other medicines involves the liver.
 Research has shown CBD blocks enzymes that break down most pharmaceuticals, keeping your body from properly removing the latter.
 This can cause some nasty side effects.

 The Final Tally

-Ultimately, it’s best to avoid using cannabis if you’re on other medication, though there is an exception to this recommendation: if you speak to your doctor and let them know you’re using cannabis – to treat symptoms of the same condition or another – they might be able to alter your prescription to account for this natural treatment.
-Mood and other mental concerns are an excellent example of this balance of cannabis and pharmaceuticals, which is growing more and more acceptable in medical circles.
+Ultimately, it’s best to avoid using cannabis if you’re on other medication, though there is an exception to this recommendation: if you speak to your doctor and let them know you’re using cannabis – for symptoms of the same condition or another—they might be able to adjust your prescription to accommodate your cannabis consumption.

 In terms of OTC medicines for which you don’t need a prescription, please use your best judgment.
-If you’re unsure how the two medicines will interact, wait at least four hours after taking a Tylenol (or whatever) before using cannabis.
+If you’re unsure how the two medicines will interact, it is best to consult a medical professional.

 Fun Factoid: Can pain medicine counteract THC?

 Surprisingly, you may have the high-fighter you need sitting in your bathroom cabinet.
 Some studies have shown aspirin and ibuprofen decrease the production of an enzyme called COX-2, which THC increases.
 The coolest part?
-You’ll probably still get the medical benefits of cannabis because all COX-2 does is manage memory!
+You’ll probably still get the same benefits you normally experience because all COX-2 does is manage memory!